Analysis | Trump has never shied away from identity politics, despite his allies’ loathing of it

 But Trump’s pledge to nominate a woman to the Supreme Court to fill the seat of the Justice Ruth Bader Ginsburg, an icon to many advocates for women’s rights, is a reminder that Trump has never been reluctant to employ identity politics when it aids him.

 Ginsburg’s death gives Trump an opportunity to make perhaps his strongest appeal to female voters since his 2020 campaign began.
 And Trump appeared to do that almost immediately after her death.
-A day afterward Trump made it clear that gender would be prioritized in his decision-making process.
+A day afterward, Trump made it clear that gender would be prioritized in his decision-making process.

 “It will be a woman, a very talented, very brilliant woman,” he said at a Saturday rally in Fayetteville, N.C.
 “I haven’t chosen yet, but we have numerous women on the list.”

-This might appear to be a reversal of a philosophy when it comes to gender for the preferred candidate of those who aggressively attack the left on this issue, but it’s actually a continuation of a worldview that leans into the selective prioritizing of identity when it is most beneficial while bemoaning it’s use at other times.
-We found no record of Trump speaking out directly against identity politics as many of his allies have, which is understandable considering that embracing it has in fact been his calling card.
+This might appear to be a reversal of a philosophy when it comes to gender for the preferred candidate of those who aggressively attack the left on this issue, but it’s a continuation of a worldview that leans into the selective prioritizing of identity when it is most beneficial while bemoaning its use at other times.
+We found no record of Trump speaking out directly against identity politics as many of his allies have, which is understandable, considering that embracing it has in fact been his calling card.

 Fox Business Network anchor Lou Dobbs has attacked the left for adhering to identity politics while praising Trump for rejecting them.

-“Group and identity politics are really the blueprint for the Democratic Party,” he said in October 2018.
+“Group and identity politics are really the blueprint for the Democratic Party,” Dobbs said in October 2018.
 “It’s no longer, as it once was, about the American worker.
 It’s no longer about Middle America or middle-class Americans.”

 And Fox host Laura Ingraham, who regularly communicates with the president, often bashes the left and the idea of identity politics on social media and her shows.